amunategui/amunategui.github.io/_posts/2014-05-15-EC2-RStudioServer.md

 <BR><BR>
 **Uploading and Downloading Files**

-The last part that I want to cover is how to upload and download files to your server instance.
+The last thing I want to cover is how to upload and download files to your server instance.

-**Uploading Files (i.e. bringing file from your local machine to EC2 Instance):**
+**Uploading Files (i.e. copying files from your local machine to your EC2 Instance):**

 <ul><li>Switch to the <B>Files</B> pane</li>
 <li>Navigate to the directory you wish to upload files into</li>